pikooli/GraphQL/README.md

 This tuto make you do a Booklist with the name, genre and author.

-You learn to use query and mutation of GraphQl.
+You learn to use query and mutation of GraphQl to do a booklist website.

 You can list all book, create new book and see the details of a book.